marcel41/annotation_workflow_template/docs/index.md

 In the following we cover what you need to know to adapt the implementation to your own needs.
-As described in the conference paper, it is organized around three different actions, each defined in its own YAML file stored in the (hidden) folder `.github/workflows`:
+As described in the conference paper, it is organized around three different tasks, each defined in its own YAML file stored in the (hidden) folder `.github/workflows`:

-* `extract.yml`, triggered upon every push to the `main` branch;
+* `extract.yml` (Update), triggered upon every push to the `main` branch;
-* `check.yml`, triggered upon every push to a child branch (not on `main`);
+* `check.yml` (Test), triggered upon every push to a child branch (not on `main`);
-* `compare.yml`, triggered upon pull request and new commits added to it.
+* `compare.yml` (Compare), triggered upon pull request and new commits added to it.

 The following sections explain the structure of these files to give an idea how they can be adapted to other projects' needs.
 Projects using annotated MuseScore files, too, might want to keep using the MuseScore parsing library [ms3](https://pypi.org/project/ms3/) and adapt the employed commands.
-For dealing with other annotation data, users will have to replace it with other code.
+For dealing with other annotation data, users will have to replace the library with other code.